 Japanese anime has a huge following across the globe.
-I’m a big fan myself, but I have had some strange looks before when mentioning my interest in it.
+I’m a big fan myself, but I have had some strange looks when mentioning my interest in it.
 So I felt compelled to write this brief and basic little article to try to alleviate some of the myths, and perhaps win over some converts.

 Anime comes in all shapes and sizes, and I mean all!